 - Send a thank-you email letting the customer know you received it.

 - Let a customer know that you have released their requested feature.

 - Update the status on an item that has 50% of its work complete.

 - Automatically close inactive tickets after 30-days.

 We ship with a few automations already built, but you can modify them or create your own with a few clicks.

-- Under Administration > workflow automation, create a new “workflow automation.”
+- Under Administration > Tickets/Tasks > Workflow Automations, click “Create workflow automation.”

 - Fill in the sentence telling OneDesk which are the affected items, what change (trigger) to listen for, and what actions should be taken.
 Click save.